It’s not a matter of if, but when a

-Thrombocytopenic MF can be a challenge to treat as the disease accelerates and becomes more complicated, thus causing worsening symptoms.1,2
+MF with thrombocytopenia can be a challenge to treat as the disease accelerates and becomes more complicated, thus causing worsening symptoms.1,2

-Thrombocytopenia can be seen at myelofibrosis diagnosis and worsens over time for most patients.2-4
+Thrombocytopenia can be seen at myelofibrosis diagnosis and can become more prevalent over time.1,3,4

 ~25% are already thrombocytopenic at presentation3*